-Manuscript should be prepared in MS Word and submitted via the online submission system (http://submit.jrpr.org).
-The author should enclose the cover page, a written consent on copyright transfer together, and author’ checklist with the manuscript for submission.
-The cover page, written consent on copyright transfer, and author’s checklist should contain the following:
+The manuscript should be prepared in MS Word and submitted via the online submission system (http://submit.jrpr.org).
+The manuscript should be submitted with a cover page, a written consent on copyright transfer, and an author’s checklist for submission.
+The cover page, the written consent on copyright transfer, and the author’s checklist should contain the following items:

-- Cover page: manuscript title, information on the authors and the corresponding author (name, affiliation, address, telephone number, and email address), manuscript type, expedite review Y/N, etc.
+- 1. Cover page: manuscript title, information on the authors and the corresponding author (name, affiliation, address, telephone number, and email address), manuscript type, etc.

-- Consent on copyright transfer: a signature of the corresponding author to confirm the consent of all the authors to transfer the copyright of the contents in the manuscript.
+- 3. Consent on copyright transfer: the signature of the corresponding author to confirm the consent of all of the authors to transfer the copyright of the contents in the manuscript to the Journal.